Assistive technology explained

 It’s best to buy some items.
 For other items, it might be better to rent or borrow them.
 This is true if your needs are likely to change.

-The Assistive technology – Guide for minor trial and rental funding (DOCX 65KB) has more information about how the NDIS works out the funding to include in your plan for minor trial or short term rental of AT.
+The Assistive technology – Guide for minor trial and rental funding (DOCX 61KB) has more information about how the NDIS works out the funding to include in your plan for minor trial or short term rental of AT.
 Some providers will also offer ’trial to buy’ arrangements.

 The NDIA has different processes for low, mid and high cost AT.
 You can learn more about the categories and which part of your budget the funding sits in the How do we consider the cost of the assistive technology section of the guideline: